Scottish Junior Cup

 The Scottish Junior Cup is an annual football competition organised by the Scottish Junior Football Association (SJFA).
 The competition has been held every year since the inception of the SJFA on the 2nd October 1886 and, as of the 2023–24 edition, 112 teams compete in the tournament.
 The cup has an unseeded knockout format with no replays, semi-finals played over two legs, and the final usually played at a neutral venue of an SPFL club.

 Since the 2006–07 season, the winner of the Junior Cup Final has qualified for the following season's senior Scottish Cup.
 The competition is named the Clydebuilt Home Improvements Scottish Junior Cup for sponsorship reasons.

-Johnstone Burgh are the current holders, having defeated Tranent on penalties in the final on 1 June 2025 at Broadwood Stadium, to win the trophy for the third time.
+Auchinleck Talbot are the current holders.

 Format

 The competition is open to all member clubs of Scottish Junior Football Association, and all clubs in tier 6 and below in the Scottish pyramid system on payment of entry fee, subject to the approval of the committee.

 Matches which are tied after 90 minutes proceed directly to penalty kicks, and semi-finals take place over two legs.
 Prior to the 2020–21 season, drawn matches were replayed.